• Skip to primary navigation

 Function can be used in SQL with some restrictionProcedure cannot be called directly from SQL.

-Oracle PLSQL Block Syntax and Guidelines
+Oracle PLSQL Block Syntax and Guidelines/how to write pl sql block

 1) Character and date literals must be enclosed in single quotation marks